 19. Plan a Trip to Balos Beach & Lagoon

-Crete’s most exotic beach and probably the most famous image of the island you can find anywhere online is the magnificent shape of Cape Tigani with the crystal blue waters of Balos and its spectacular white sand.
+Crete’s most exotic beach and probably the most famous image of the island you can find anywhere online is the magnificent shape of Cape Tigani with the crystal blue waters of Balos, a shallow lagoon with spectacular white sand.

-Balos has become a must day trip not just for who stays in Chania, but for anyone staying in any of Crete’s other regions.
+Balos has become a must-visit place not just for those who stay in Chania, but for anyone staying in any of Crete’s other regions.
 Even if it’s quite far from places such as Heraklion or Agios Nikolaos, people travel from every corner of Crete to visit Balos.

 20. Take a Photographic Tour of the Abandoned Tanneries

-One my my favorite corners of Chania is the old quarter of Tabakaria (also Tambakaria), not far from the old town, and just next to the aristocratic neighborhood of Chalepa.
+One of my favorite corners of Chania is the old quarter of Tabakaria (also Tambakaria), not far from the old town, and just next to the aristocratic neighborhood of Chalepa

 21. Tour the Minoan Palace of Knossos

 Yes!
 It’s Knossos the place on the island that receives the highest number of visitors year after year.
 And it’s a place you should visit too!

 The archaeological site of Knossos is a palatial complex dating from the Bronze Age, located just 5 km south of the center of Heraklion.